Download the application form here or contact the office to request a copy by mail.

 Your information will be kept secure and confidential.
 We do not share application materials with anyone outside of the organization.

-Unfortunately, we cannot expedite requests, as all of the applications we receive are from writers facing urgent crises.
-In many instances, however, the review process is completed in fewer than 2-3 weeks.
+Unfortunately, we cannot expedite requests, as all applicants are facing urgent crises.
+In most cases, however, the review process is completed in less than two weeks.

-Please let us know the extent of your need so that we have a full understanding of your situation.
-Loan amounts are determined based on the applicant’s professional credentials, the severity of his or her emergency, and the Fund’s annual budget.
+Let us know the extent of your need so that we have a full understanding of your situation.
+Loan amounts are determined based on the applicant’s professional credentials, the severity of his or her emergency, and the Fund’s distribution budget.

-The Fund cannot provide grants or scholarships to subsidize writing projects.
-For this type of assistance, we recommend reaching out to any number of professional grant organizations.
+For that type of assistance, we recommend reaching out to any number of professional grant organizations.
 A good place to start is the Awards & Grants section of the Poets & Writers website.

 Note: If you are under contract to complete a book for which you received an advance and are struggling to meet your deadline because of a medical crisis or other unforeseen financial emergency, please apply.